TenSketch/ESP-hugo/content/home/clientele.md

     icon: "fa-business-time"
     image: "/images/manufacturing-business.png"
     description:
-      - "We deliver transformative, contemporary People Developmental Learning for desired results of your business."
+      - "We deliver transformative and contemporary People Developmental Learning for desired results of your business."
       - "It will enhance executive and managerial productivity with leadership optimization for your organization."
       - "Thus ESPeople facilitates transformative and desired organizational ranking within your industry through your people."
     links: